 Want to know more?
 Are you excited to defeat obesity using the latest in scientific advancements?
 This post is for you.

 Please keep reading to learn all about this new batch of non-surgical bariatric procedures, how they work, and the amount of weight you stand to lose by opting for each one.
 We will also cover the other benefits of these procedures, the risks, and whether insurance will help you cover some or all of the costs.
 If you are sick of being heavy and are desperate to lose weight, you’ll want to read to the end, where we will divulge where you can have these procedures performed in & near Los Angeles, California.

 What are the Non-Surgical Alternatives to Bariatric Surgery?

 Can’t seem to drop the excess pounds with diet and exercise alone?
-Maybe it’s time to give the following non-surgical remedies a try as recommended by bariatric surgeons for patients who don’t want or fail to qualify for surgery.
+Maybe it’s time to try the following non-surgical remedies, as bariatric surgeons recommend, for patients who don’t want or fail to qualify for surgery.

 Medically Supervised Diets

 To help you lose weight and treat obesity-related afflictions like type 2 diabetes, medically supervised weight loss programs are available nationwide.
 The purpose of these programs is to help you manage your body weight and maintain a healthier lifestyle.
 Ultimately, the program is designed to improve your quality of life and reduce the risks of diseases like coronary heart disease.

 To qualify for a medically supervised diet, you must tell your doctor you are experiencing difficulty losing weight independently.
 Your doctor can recommend a bariatric specialist who can place you on a medically supervised program.